RobyRew/MSI-PL62-7RC-267XES_Hackintosh_OpenCore/README.md

 - [x] **Sleep/Wake:** Yes

 ### Not working
+- Trackpad PC/2 Synaptic click (physical button and tapping) doesn't work.
-- dGPU (Any support in Mojave and up).
+- dGPU (Any support).
+- No battery management.
 - Continuity Features (not working for now, waiting on https://openintelwireless.github.io/).